impsik/kubernetes/README.md

 This playbook will build kubernetes cluster, installs cert-manager and Rancher. config file is generated from jinja2 template.

 Define your variables in that file, add more master and/or worker nodes.
-If you need to add new nodes after first, add nodes and run build.yml again.
+If you need to **add new nodes after first run**, add nodes under `vars:` and run **build.yml** playbook again.

 Define your cluster name and hostname.
 Hostname can't be IP address.